crawl/crawl/crawl-ref/docs/develop/team/new_dev_guidelines.md

 Team members have varying levels of free time, and their availability fluctuates.
 It's important to listen when others say they may not have time to critique your idea or double-check your code.
-Be prepared to ask someone else or the team as a whole in \#\#crawl-dev or on CRD.
+Be prepared to ask someone else or the team as a whole in \#crawl-dev.
 If your implementation seems well tested and reasonably agreed upon by the rest of the team in your best judgement, go ahead and push it to the repository!

 #### Game Design